techidaily/site-ai-voice-clone/source/_posts/updated-2024-approved-ai-video-translator-online.md

 ## Conclusion

 **Deepface Live** allows you to experiment with different faces when streaming live videos.
 You can present your videos as a celeb or even appear as if you are in a different location.
 While the**DeepFace Live application** can give you an incredible experience, you may have to deal with some ethical issues associated with Deepfake scandals.
-For this reason, we highly recommend using[Virbo Live](https://virbo.wondershare.com/virbo-live.html) as a safe alternative.
+For this reason, we highly recommend using [Virbo Live](https://virbo.wondershare.com/virbo-live.html) as a safe alternative.
 It allows you to create AI-powered avatars that can seamlessly interact with your audience without negative repercussions.

 ## RTMP Streaming on Instagram: A Comprehensive Tutorial

  Professionals and content creators now use different social media platforms for live streaming.
-There are many big names on these platforms, such as[Instagram](https://www.instagram.com/) .
+There are many big names on these platforms, such as [Instagram](https://www.instagram.com/) .
 Instagram is one of the most-used networks, with over 2 billion monthly active users.
 Using this live-stream platform is always a plus for companies and individuals.

  However, the discussion is about**how to stream to Instagram with an RTMP** .
 This detailed guide helps you in using**RTMP Instagram** for live streaming.
 Furthermore, you will also learn about a recommended tool that offers AI-powered features for broadcasting.